mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Having the Zero-G skill means the character is adept at moving around in micro-gravity environments and freefall.
 A character

-without the Zero-G skill suffers a –2 DM to all checks made in free- fall.
+without the Zero-G skill suffers a –2 DM to all checks made in free-fall.
 The skill can also be used to move around in a zero-gravity environment by pushing off other objects or using thruster packs.

 The Zero-G skill is also used for operating grav-belts (see page 103).